nasa/earthdata-hashdiff/CONTRIBUTING.md

 encouraged in all function signatures.

-When adding or updating functionality, please ensure unit tests are added to the existing `unittest` suite in the `tests` directory, which cover each branch of the code.
+When adding or updating functionality, please ensure unit tests are added to the existing `pytest` suite in the `tests` directory, which cover each branch of the code.

 ## Disclaimer

-earthdata-hashdiff maintainers will review all pull requests submitted.
+`earthdata-hashdiff` maintainers will review all pull requests submitted.
 Only requests that meet the standard of quality set forth by existing code, following the patterns set forth by existing code, and adhering to existing design patterns will be considered and/or accepted.